TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   clinical trial data subject to the Federal Policy for the Protection of Human Subjects.
 *   personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver's Privacy Protection Act of 1994.

-**What are “California consumers”?** A “California consumer” is a natural person who resides in California.
+**What are "California consumers"?** A "California consumer" is a natural person who resides in California.
 For the purposes of this California Privacy Policy, a California consumer does not include persons to the extent they are (i) acting as an employee, owner, director, officer or contractor of a company, partnership, sole proprietorship, nonprofit or government agency that is doing business with Toyota or (ii) acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of Toyota.

 **II.
 HOW WE COLLECT, USE, AND SHARE PERSONAL INFORMATION**